 The 25th annual edition of the Défi Canderel, an annual corporate fund-raising event for cancer research, benefitting McGill’s Goodman Cancer Research Centre and l’Institut du cancer de Montreal will take place on May 8.
 Since its inception, the Défi has raised over $8.5 million for cancer research.

 Your daily ride just got a little easier.
-All McGill community members are now eligible for a 20% discount on annual BIXI memberships.
+All McGill community members are now eligible for a 20 per cent discount on annual BIXI memberships.
 This includes, but is not limited to, McGill students, staff, family and friends.
 This discount is offered in collaboration with local transportation demand management centre Voyagez Futé at no cost to McGill.
 At least 35 people must sign up for the discount to apply.
-Deadline to register for 2013 is Sept.
-6.

 A working group is being formed to conduct a scheduled triennial review and update of McGill’s policies on the responsible conduct of research, Principal Suzanne Fortier told the Board of Governors Tuesday.

 Prof. Fortier said the review, which will include consultation with the McGill community, would include a new component covering ethical considerations in partnership-driven research.

 As part of the Quebec-wide event 24 Hours Of Science, AstroMcGill is organizing two events.
 On Friday, May 9, (starting at 8 p.m.) another new “AstroKids Night” will feature many hands-on activities, and observations of the night-sky.
 On Saturday, May 10 (starting at 10 a.m.) the event will continue with the same activities, and observations of the Sun.